life-itself/artearthtech.com/content/blog/learning-to-act-and-be-when-we-have-no-ground-under-our-feet.md

 title = "Learning to act and be when we have no ground under our feet"

 +++
-# Contemplative Activism

-#### Seeing the world as it is.
+### Seeing the world as it is.

-#### Learning to act and be when we have no ground under our feet
+### Learning to act and be when we have no ground under our feet.

-The first contemplative activism gathering took place near Kings Lynn, in the beautiful and whimsical [West Lexham](https://www.westlexham.org/) centre.
+The first **contemplative activism** gathering took place near Kings Lynn, in the beautiful and whimsical [West Lexham](https://www.westlexham.org/) centre.

 ### So what did you do?